In similar move to Japan, South Korea to deploy anti-piracy unit to Middle East amid U.S. pressure | The Japan Times

 The South Korean Defense Ministry said its move would ensure the safety of citizens and free navigation of the country’s vessels, adding that Washington had been briefed on the decision, which was also explained to Tehran separately.

-Seoul, which like Tokyo maintains friendly ties with Tehran, opted not to participate in the coalition out of concern doing so would hurt its relationship with the Middle Eastern country.
+Seoul, which like Tokyo maintains friendly ties with Tehran, opted not to participate in the coalition out of concern doing so would hurt its relationship with the country.

 The South Korean decision also comes at a difficult time in its alliance with the United States and as Washington’s diplomatic gambit with Pyongyang appears increasingly shaky.

-The administration of U.S. President Donald Trump has demanded that the South pay billions of dollars more toward the costs of stationing some 28,500 American troops in the country.
+The administration of U.S. President Donald Trump has demanded that Seoul pay billions of dollars more for the costs of stationing 28,500 American troops in the country.

-Trump has insisted that there can be “no free riders,” and has reportedly pushed for an unprecedented fivefold increase — to $5 billion — in South Korea’s contribution.
-Those talks were expected to have knock-on effects for Japan, whose own burden-sharing negotiations are fast approaching this year.
+Trump has insisted that there can be “no free riders,” and has reportedly pushed for an unprecedented fivefold increase — to $5 billion — in South Korea’s contribution in negotiations.
+Those talks were expected to have knock-on effects for Japan, which begins its own burden-sharing talks this year.

 U.S. Ambassador to South Korea Harry Harris last week urged Seoul to join in the naval mission, saying “very few countries have a greater need” to take part as the South “gets 70 percent of its oil supplies from the Middle East.”